 • This session will be split into upper and lower elementary age students for the learning portions of the camp

-• Middle School Children, Session 3
+• Middle School Session

 When:

-Monday - Friday from 9am-3pm
+Summer 2025: Monday - Friday, 9am-3pm

 • Session 1: June 16 - June 20*